The supply of ships and aircraft: Supply of parts and equipment

 - if an unserviceable part or piece of equipment is replaced by a reconditioned part or piece of equipment, this is a service and it is zero-rated

 - if there is extensive and wide-ranging work to the whole ship or aircraft and, although there may be an associated supply of goods, the overall supply is likely to be of services and is zero-rate

 There will be more complex contracts where it will be more difficult to determine the VAT liability of the supplies.
-Where in doubt suppliers should contact the National Advice Service or their Client Relationship Manager with the full details of the supplies involved, together with the contractual detail.
+Where in doubt suppliers should contact the VAT: general enquiries or their Client Relationship Manager with the full details of the supplies involved, together with the contractual detail.
 HMRC are also happy to provide VAT advice to the Ministry of Defence and suppliers at the pre-contract stage.

 Because of the particular and exceptional circumstances around this issue, HMRC have decided that no action will be taken to assess any tax that may have been due on past supplies made under such contracts, except in cases where we have already given clear rulings, guidance or instructions that the supplies in question should be standard-rated.

 Suppliers must examine existing contracts in order to determine the correct VAT liability and account for VAT on any supplies made on or after 1 January 2008 which should be standard-rated.